-According to our calculations, the design by "Monhydroconstruction" will fail to observe their own "environmental flow norms" which by their "extremely generous" definition allow to withdraw 20% of flow in a given year.
-Even if they withdraw only 63 million cubic meters a year (2 cum/sec) and the evaporation loss from the reservoir will average 76 million cubic meters a year, they would still fail to deliver water as planned within the first 6-7 years of a dry phase of climate cycle.
+According to our calculations, the design by "Monhydro construction" will fail to observe their own "environmental flow norms" which by their "extremely generous" definition allow to withdraw 20% of flow in a given year.
+Even if they withdraw only 63 million cubic meters a year (2 m3/sec) and the evaporation loss from the reservoir will average 76 million cubic meters a year, they would still fail to deliver water as planned within the first 6-7 years of a dry phase of climate cycle.
 If, as proposed, they seek to supply 100-130 million - they would fail much earlier.
 So the promise to "adhere to 80% environmental flow" cannot be fulfilled.
 In a "business as usual" mode of reservoir management the likely consequence of such failure would be a drastic reduction in released flows by the dam in an attempt to keep reservoir at least half-full.
-As mentioned before, Mongolian hydrologists once suggested that to preserve environmental flow the overall withdrawal in Kherlen River middle reaches should not exceed 6-8% of river flow in a given year (Davaa et al, 1999).
+As mentioned before, Mongolian hydrologists once suggested that to preserve environmental flow the overall withdrawal in Kherlen River middle reaches should not exceed 6-8% of river flow in a given year (Davaa et al., 1999).

 However the even bigger environmental impact associated with "river flow regulation" is that dam will augment high flows.
 "This will significantly reduce habitats and change morphology of the river downstream.
-The water transfer may lead to the loss of floods which are beneficial for floodplain pastures, and bringing precious nutrients and moisture to the soil."
-(IWRM 2012).
+The water transfer may lead to the loss of floods which are beneficial for floodplain pastures, and bringing precious nutrients and moisture to the soil" (IWRM, 2012).
 Floods are responsible for shaping riverine and floodplain habitats, supporting life cycles of all aquatic life, replenishing subsurface shallow aquifers and sustaining pastoralist economy.
 For its size the Kherlen River has an unusually large floodplain, with at least 2,500 sq. km below the proposed dam.
 Attenuation of floods by the dam will kill the natural river ecosystem of Kherlen by disrupting flood and drought cycle.
+The enormous floodplain of the river will be dessicated a its grassland productivity drastically reduced with deep negative consequences for livestock industry.